 Icon Records.
 Serge Menkin and David are listening to "Precious", the grisliest song in David's shit-tastic repertoire:

 Am I preeee-cious to you?"

 Donna is tucked away in a corner of the studio, listening to her boyfriend's girlish, breathy voice and trying not to heave.
-Serge excitedly announces that he spiced up the song with a different re-mix, and asks Donna what she thinks of it.
-She tries not to look too icked out when she tells him it sounds fabulous.
+Serge excitedly announces that he spiced up the song with a different re-mix and asks Donna what she thinks of it and she tries to look convincing when she tells him it sounds fabulous.
 David, however, doesn't say anything and just looks glum.
-Perhaps on some level he knows he has no musical talent.
+I wonder if perhaps on some level he knows he has no musical talent.
 When Serge steps out of the room for a minute, Donna asks David why he's recording this wretched song.
-She thought he was going to focus on the hot stuff - like rap...or his hip-hop-lite song, for example.
-David tells her he's tried to tell Serge that, but for some reason he insists that “Precious” has commercial appeal.
-Donna shrugs and murmurs, “I guess he knows what's best.”
+She thought he was going to focus on the "hot stuff" - like rap...or his hip-hop-lite song, for example.
+David tells her he's tried to tell Serge that, but for some reason he insists that "Precious" has commercial appeal.
+Donna shrugs and murmurs, "I guess he knows what's best."

 Dylan's Porsche.
 Kelly suggests to Dylan that they hang out at his house for awhile.
 He tells her he thought she was supposed to be home early, but she chuckles and tells him she just fibbed to Mama Walsh so they could get out of there.
 She leans over and gives him a seductive kiss, but he's not into it and mumbles, "Not tonight, Kel."
 Ouch.
 She sulkily points out that he hasn't wanted to be alone with her in days, and wants to know why he's been pushing her away.
 He explains that he's tired and hasn't been sleeping very well lately...so Kelly throws in the towel and tells him to take her home.